-(A) Discovery of antimicrobial agents; Contribution of Joseph Lister and later by Alexander Flemming leading to Discovery of Magic bullets; (B) Control of Infectious Diseases - Variolation, mithridatism and vaccination from the view of Edward Jenner; Vaccine production strategies - with examples of BCG and SARS-CoV2 vaccines; Historical timeline of vaccination strategies; (C) Marie Curie - Use of radiation in medicine.
-Unit VIII: Project Work [On any one topic] 07 Hours Study historical research papers and provide a descriptive view of research that was 07 Hours 07 Hours Study historical research papers and provide a descriptive view of research that was 07 Hours Study historical research papers and provide a descriptive view of research that was carriedout by Scientists as Minor Project.
-07 Hours
+(A) Discovery of antimicrobial agents; Contribution of Joseph Lister and later by Alexander Flemming leading to Discovery of Magic bullets; (B) Control of Infectious Diseases - Variolation, mithridatism and vaccination from the view of Edward Jenner; Vaccine production strategies - with examples of BCG and SARS-CoV2 vaccines; Historical timeline of vaccination strategies;(C) Marie Curie - Use of radiation in medicine.

+Unit VIII: Project Work [On any one topic] 07 Hours Study historical research papers and provide a descriptive view of research that was carriedout by Scientists as Minor Project.
+(A) Ancient system of medicine (B) Contribution of any one Indian Scientists in Biology (C) Contribution of any Physicists or Chemists in Biology (for topics listed above)